Why California Water Law Is So Important

 Nature of Drought in California

-Proposed Reforms in California Water Law
+A Triumph in Water Law Reforms

+In 1978, then-California Governor Pat Brown presented the Governor’s Commission Report, which made important recommendations to reform California water rights law.
+The 1978 Governor’s Commission Report inspired a recent reform proposal, authored by a group of water law and policy experts, including Professor Harder.
 The final report of these experts, “Updating California Water Law to Address Drought and Climate Change,” was issued on February 3rd, 2022.
 The report proposed reforms in the following three key policy areas:

 - Implementing the human right to water